5 TIPS FOR THE INTROVERT MOTHER

-Don’t be hard on yourself, recognise when you need time and space and allow yourself to get it.
-You’ll be a better parent for it and you’ll be teaching your children how to care for themselves alongside caring for others.
+Don’t be hard on yourself, recognise when you need time and space and allow yourself to find it.
+You’ll be a better, more present and more calm parent for it and, in many cases, you’ll be teaching your children how to care for themselves alongside caring for others.

 FURTHER RESOURCES ON INTENTIONAL PARENTING AND SELF-CARE

 - Minimalism and motherhood – How living a clutter-free life can support you to embrace the ups and downs of motherhood